AdaCore/gnatstudio/docs/users_guide/main_window.rst

   Move boxes with your mouse.
 Drag the box by clicking on its title bar.
 The box's links are still displayed during the move, so you can see whether it overlaps any other box.
-If you try to move the box outside the visible part of the browser, it's scrolled.
+If you try to move the box outside the visible part of the browser, it is scrolled.

 * Selecting boxes